PKTINOS/AnnouncementHelper/README.md

 AnnouncementHelper
 ========
-AnnouncementHelper is an open-source announcement viewer, searcher and organizer for students of https://www.iee.ihu.gr/.
+AnnouncementHelper is an open-source announcement viewer, searcher, reminder and organizer for students of https://www.iee.ihu.gr/.
 The goal is to help students find the announcements that matter to them.

 Features